NotMephisto/colorshell/README.md

 - See more on the [wiki]!

 ## ❗ Issues
-Got any issue?
-Please create a [new Issue], I'll be happy for helping you out!
+Having issues?
+Please create a [new Issue] here, I'll be happy to help you out!

 ## 📜 License
 This repo is licensed under the [MIT License].